Triplet-Watershed for Hyperspectral Image Classification: Acknowledgment

 \section{Acknowledgment}

-AC would like to thank Indian Institute of Science for the Raman Fellowship under which this work has been carried out.
+All the authors would like to thank the Associate-Editor, Editor-in-Chief and the anonymous reviewers for their valuable comments.
+AC would like to thank Indian Institute of Science for the Raman Fellowship and BITS-Pilani K K Birla Goa Campus for the support.
 SD would like to acknowledge the funding received from BPGC/RIG/2020-21/11-2020/01 (Research Initiation Grant provided by BITS-Pilani K K Birla Goa Campus).
 The work of B. S. D. Sagar was supported by the DST-ITPAR-Phase-IV project and the Technology Innovation Hub on Data Science, Big Data Analytics and Data Curation project sanctioned under the National Mission for the Interdisciplinary Cyber-Physical Systems respectively under the Grant numbers INT/Italy/ITPAR-IV/Telecommunication/2018, and NMICPS/006/MD/2020-21.
 The work of Laurent Najman is supported by Programme d'Investissements d'Avenir (LabEx BEZOUT ANR-10-LABX-58).

 \ifCLASSOPTIONcaptionsoff

 \fi

 \begin{IEEEbiography}[{ }]{Aditya Challa} received the B.Math.(Hons.) degree in Mathematics from the Indian Statistical Institute - Bangalore, and Masters in Complex Systems from University of Warwick, UK - in 2010, and 2012, respectively.
 From 2012 to 2014, he worked as a Business Analyst at Tata Consultancy Services, Bangalore.
 He completed his PhD in computer science from Systems Science and Informatics Unit, Indian Statistical Institute - Bangalore.
 He is currently Raman PostDoc Fellow at Indian Institute of Science, Bangalore.
 His current research interests focus on using techniques from Mathematical Morphology in Machine Learning. \end{IEEEbiography}